Objects in the nose

 When should I see my doctor?

-If the object is a button battery (which can burn and corrode) or a bean (which can swell), it’s a medical emergency and you should go straight to the Emergency Department.
+If the object is a button battery or a bean, it is a medical emergency.
+You should go straight to the emergency department or call triple zero (000) for an ambulance.

 How is an object in the nose diagnosed?

-Your doctor will look into the nose with a light and an instrument.
-They may order a CT scan for a better look.
+Your doctor will look up the nose with a light.
+They may arrange a CT scan for a better look.

 How is an object in the nose treated?

 Your doctor can remove the object with a special instrument.
-Children may need to be sedated to allow a doctor to do this.
+Children may need to be given medicine to make them sleepy to let a doctor do this.

 If you develop symptoms of an infection:

-- don’t try to block or prevent any fluids or discharge from the nose
+- let fluids or discharge from the nose come out naturally

-- gently wipe away any fluids or discharge from the outside of nose using soft tissues as often as you need to
+- gently wipe away any fluids or discharge from the outside of your nose using soft tissues whenever you need to

-- wash and dry your hands regularly to prevent the spread of infection
+- wash and dry your hands regularly to stop the spread of infection

 Can an object in the nose be prevented?